shamansir/rpd/docs/sections/toolkits.md

 ​
 <!--  example with a node having channels of this type-->
 ​
-But `adapt`, `allow` and `accept` will be called only by Inlets and `show` will be called either by Inlet or by Outlet.
+Just keep in mind that `adapt`, `allow` and `accept` will be called only by Inlets and `show` will be called both by Inlet or by Outlet.
 ​
-Channel type could have only some of them of none at all, so these are both valid:
+Channel type could define only some of them of none at all, so these are both valid:
 ​
 ```javascript
 Rpd.channeltype('my/color', {